 By 1944, he was working closely with other physicists on the top secret Manhattan Project at Los Alamos National Laboratory.
 Throughout his career he would hold positions at Columbia University, University of Illinois, and University of Rio de Janeiro before returning to his alma mater, University of Rome, in 1974.

-Segrè is also credited with writing a biography of his friend and mentor Enrico Fermo and creating a photographic archive of scientific history over the course of his lifetime.
+Segrè is also credited with writing a biography of his mentor Enrico Fermo and creating a photographic archive of the scientific events witnessed in his lifetime.

 Segrè passed away in 1989.